 You then complete and submit application documents within the timeframes agreed in your application plan.
+All documents need to be uploaded to the corresponding application in the Regulatory Applications Hub.
 Timeframes may be reviewed and adjusted during the process if needed.